yagna2652/yagna/_posts/2024-01-11-proof-of-work.md

 > Scale is a byproduct of repetitions.

-My question was: **How do I make getting those reps easy?**

-Humans are rarely known for consistency - except for [Prateek Bhai](https://www.linkedin.com/in/prateek-kumar-047414192/).
-To get our team performing at his level, we needed to build a level playing field.
-Sure, having six Prateeks would've solved everything, but we have just one.
-And perhaps that's for the best.

-Working backwards from our goals, the math was clear: with a 10% onboarding rate and a monthly target of 500, we needed 5,000 outbound reaches.
-That's 240 reaches daily, split between four people - 60 personalized emails each.
-Every single day.
-Think about that: a human being crafting 60 unique, handwritten emails while juggling everything else on their plate.
-It wasn't just challenging; it was unsustainable.
-We needed to think differently.

-That's when we discovered Gumloop, an AI tool that transformed our entire approach to email outreach.
-Here's what makes it revolutionary: feed it a YouTube video, and it instantly analyzes the transcript, creating a perfect summary.
-But that's just the beginning.

-The real magic happens when its AI crafts cold emails that feel genuinely personal, drawing from that deep understanding of the video content.
-What once took hours of human effort now happens with a single click.
-We didn't just increase efficiency - we completely reimagined what's possible in personalized outreach.
+We had a problem to solve: How do you match Prateek's((https://www.linkedin.com/in/prateek-kumar-047414192/)) consistency across our entire team?

+Our targets were clear - with a 10% conversion rate and 500 monthly sign-ups needed, we had to reach 5,000 prospects each month.
+That meant 240 personalized outreaches daily split between four team members.
+Sixty unique emails per person, every day, while handling everything else.
+It wasn't working.

+I built a solution using Gumloop that changed everything.
+The workflow takes YouTube videos, pulls and transcribes the content, then summarizes it - giving us perfect material for personalized outreach.
+What used to take hours happens with one click.

-Something unexpected and amazing happened along the way.
-As we were scaling with Gumloop, we caught the attention of Nexus.
-I ended up talking with [Abhishek Sharma](https://www.linkedin.com/in/sharmaabhishek/) and [Aniket](https://www.linkedin.com/in/aniketkamthe/) - from Nexus who were looking at Gumloop for their Series A.
+Something unexpected happened during this process.
+Our scaling caught Nexus's attention.
+I found myself talking with Abhishek (https://www.linkedin.com/in/sharmaabhishek/) and Aniket ((https://www.linkedin.com/in/aniketkamthe/)) who were evaluating Gumloop for their Series A.

-The second piece that completed our onboarding puzzle was strategic follow-ups.
-By implementing a three-stage follow-up sequence through Rebump, we cracked another crucial code.
-This wasn't just about sending more emails - it was about maintaining momentum and meaningful engagement.
-The results were transformative: more creators not only joined the platform but stayed active and engaged.

-When we started, we had all these small, repetitive tasks eating up our time.
-So we built something different - a network of Google Sheets workflows and scraping scripts.
-Simple systems, working together, multiplying what we could do.

-But here's what really changed: I started seeing every repetitive task as code waiting to be written.
-If something needs to be done more than once, it goes to code.
-That's become our DNA.
-And it's what lets us scale.
+We also fixed our follow-up problem.
+Using Rebump for a three-stage sequence kept conversations alive and meaningful.
+The results spoke for themselves - more creators joined and actually stayed active.

+When we started, tedious tasks were eating our productivity.
+We built a network of Google Sheets workflows and countless web elements scrapers that multiplied our capabilities.
+For example, we integrated Assembly AI's speech-to-text API directly into our sheets to transcribe TikTok videos, which we then used to generate tailored cold emails for TikTok creators.
+We also built a tool using Gumloop that analyzed and scored our creator relationships, giving us clear visibility into which partnerships needed attention.

+The biggest shift wasn't the tools - it was our mindset.
+Now anything repetitive becomes code.
+That's become our team's operating principle, and it's what allows us to scale.